top of page

 Feria – Money; literally a fair or festival

-Fútbol – Soccer; a highly respected sport in all countries except Canada and the US
+Fútbol – Soccer; a highly respected sport in all countries except the US

 Gabacha/o – Pejorative term for an Anglo person